 Sensitivity analysis is essentially a "What if" analysis in an iterative process.
 Each variable of the Eq.
-(4) namely WTP, ANN derived cost, inflation and discount rates are

-- 5 changed to a possible value and the resultant values of NPV are noted.
+(4) namely WTP, ANN derived cost, inflation and discount rates are changed to a possible value and the resultant values of NPV are noted.
 The process is repeated many times.
 A set of data so generated provides an idea about the input which has the largest effect on the result i.e. the NPV.
 In the present case, toprank software of the Palisade system (DTS, 2009) has been used to conduct the sensitivity analysis.
-The results of the sensitivity analysis are presented in Fig. 6.
-A standard - 10 "Tornado graph" for sensitivity analysis is presented.
+The results of the sensitivity analysis are presented in Fig. 8.
+A standard "Tornado graph" for sensitivity analysis is presented.
 The inflation and discount rate is found to be much more significant than the WTP values.
-Individual sensitivity curves for WTP, discount rate and inflation have been also plotted in Fig. 6.
+Individual sensitivity curves for WTP, discount rate and inflation have been also plotted in Fig. 8.
 It may be noted that only an increase of 15% of the inflation or discount rate would change NPV in the range of 80%.
 On the other hand, a change of 50% of the WTP value would affect the NPV less than 2%.
-The power series relations of discount rate or inflation over the NPV for a period of 75 years have made these many times more sensitive than the - the NPV less than 2%.
 The power series relations of discount rate or inflation over the NPV for a period of 75 years have made these many times more sensitive than the WTP values.